<img height="1" width="1" src="https://www.facebook.com/tr?id=1582471781774081&amp;ev=PageView &amp;noscript=1">

 Adapted from Lee et. al. (2019).
 Molecular Interactions of Antibody Drugs Targeting PD-1, PD-L1, and CTLA-4 in Immuno-Oncology.
 Molecules.
 24, 1190; doi:10.3390/molecules24061190.
 Used under Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/).

-The development of anti-PD-1 biosimilars requires demonstrating their functionality as opposed to using surrogate measurements.
-A variety of validated functional assays have been developed to support their in vitro characterization, such as comparing differences across clones or potency against approved reference products (e.gs, pembrolizumab and nivolumab).
-This section provides a summary of these assays, some of which were presented at the Society for Immunotherapy of Cancer conference.
+The development of anti-PD-1 drugs in both mono and combinational treatment requires demonstrating their functionality as opposed to using surrogate measurements.
+A variety of validated functional assays have been developed to support their in vitro characterization, such as comparing differences across clones or potency against approved reference products (e.g., pembrolizumab and nivolumab).
+This section provides a summary of these assays, some of which were presented at AACR 2024.

-In the presence of a PD-1/PD-L1 inhibitor, a bioluminescent signal is generated which can be detected and quantified.
+For example, effector cells that express a luciferase reporter downstream of an NFAT-response element (RE) will prevent luciferase expression in the absence of TCR signaling.
+Then in the presence of a PD-1/PD-L1 inhibitor, a bioluminescent signal is generated which can be detected and quantified.
 Serial dilutions of the inhibitor allow for the evaluation of potency, while assessing stability can be done by maintaining the agent at different temperatures and/or treating for different lengths of time.
-In vitro PD-1/PD-L1 blockade assays can also be used in the context of human target expressing platforms (e.g. HuCELL™) where mouse tumor cells are engineered to express humanized immuno-oncology targets, including PD-1.

 Allogeneic Mixed Lymphocyte Reaction (MLR) Assay